California Golden Bears women's soccer: 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The team played a shortened non-conference schedule, and played ten games in Pac-12 play instead of the usual eleven.
 The Golden Bears finished 3–7–0 in Pac-12 play to tie a program worst finish of eleventh place.
 In 2021 the team finished above .500 again, finishing 8–7–3 and tied for seventh in Pac-12 play.
 They resumed qualification to the NCAA Tournament in 2022 when they finished 10–5–6 and 5–3–3 in Pac-12 play to finish in fourth place.
 They were eliminated in the First Round of the NCAA Tournament.
 In their final season in the Pac-12 they finished 7–6–6 and 4–3–4 to finish in a tie for fifth place, they were not invited to the NCAA Tournament.
 In 2024, the Golden Bears played their first season in the Atlantic Coast Conference.
 The team finished with more than ten wins for the first time in the decade, finishing 13–6–2.
 In the first ACC conference season, they finished 5–4–1, and tied for seventh place.
 This was one spot out of qualifying for their first conference tournament in program history.
 They were selected to the NCAA Tournament and qualified for the Second Round for the first time since 2014.
+The Golden Bears were not as successful in 2025, finishing 8–3–8 overall and 4–2–4 in ACC play.
+They did not qualify for the ACC or NCAA Tournaments.